mbest1813/documentation/index.md

         - Marketing Automation
         - User data tracking and warehousing

-* [Apache Airflow](/v2/apache_airflow/tutorial/core-airflow-concepts.html) - Run and monitor Apache Airflow data workflows, with a [CLI](/v2/apache_airflow/cli.html) to make deployment easy.
-    - Best suited for those:
-        - Familiar with Airflow, but tired of running it themselves
-        - Already using Airflow but planning on adding more team members
-        - Wanting to collaborate on workflows
-        - Currently using a drag-and-drop or other ETL solution, but unhappy or have outgrown it
-        - Ready to invest in modern data infrastructure

-    - Use Cases for Airflow:
-        - Aggregating various data sources to a data lake, data warehouse or database
-        - Post-processing data (more of an ELT approach than ETL)
-        - Enhancing or enriching data mid-stream
-        - Automating workflows

 ## What it's not

-Astronomer doesn't include:
+MetaRouter doesn't include:

 * A data warehouse - There are a growing number of great data warehouse options.
-Astronomer integrates with all of them.
+MetaRouter integrates with all of them.
 * Data visualization - Same deal, there are a growing number of great visualization tools, and we believe that you should "own your data" and handle all data processing outside of your visualization tools.